patreeceeo/old-patreeceeo.github.io/_posts/2021-06-30-seeing-puzzleland.md

 The other realization was that there's a basic algorithm to solving these puzzles.
 There are only a handful of permutations of the unknowns in a given problem, so the puzzler can simply brute-force try them all, reject the impossible, and whatever remains must be the solution(s).

 To give a concrete example, in one puzzle we're given that, in Wonderland, unlike ours, every sane person's beliefs are 100% true, and every mad person's beliefs are 100% false.
 We're also given that the Mad Hatter believes that the March Hare does _not_ believe that he, the hatter and the Dormouse are all sane.
 Also, the Dormouse believes that the March Hare is sane.
+We're asked what we can deduce about the sanity of this trio.

 Applying my visualization scheme to the above, I get something like: